stronnag/mwptools/README.md

 ## Overview

-This is the (re)implementation of mwp using Gtk4 / libshumate..
+**mwptools** provides a mission planner, ground control station, real time flight logger, terrain analysis, line of sight analysis and log replay / blackbox replay functions for the [INAV](https://github.com/iNavFlight/inav) FC firmware based model aircraft / UAS.

-See the [migration guide](https://github.com/stronnag/mwptools/blob/master/docs/images/mwp4.png) for dependencies (and migration from the legacy version).
+The current default (`master`) branch is the (re)implementation of mwp using Gtk4 / libshumate.

-mwptools provides a mission planner, [terrain analysis](https://github.com/stronnag/mwptools/wiki/Mission-Elevation-Plot-and-Terrain-Analysis), line of sight analysis, ground control station, real time flight logger and log replay / blackbox replay functions for the [INAV](https://github.com/iNavFlight/inav) FC firmware.
+See the [migration guide](https://github.com/stronnag/mwptools/blob/master/docs/images/mwp4.png) for dependencies (and migration from the legacy version (`legacy` branch).

 mwp supports the following telemetry protocols: